Executive Order 13607 – Principles of Excellence for Educational Institutions

 Failure to maintain satisfactory academic progress may result in loss / repayment of benefits.
 The law requires that the VA must collect all benefits paid for a course in which the grade assigned is not used in computing the requirements for graduation (including incomplete grades and withdrawals), unless mitigating circumstances can be demonstrated.

-Iraq & Afghanistan Service Grant Awards are for Pell eligible student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, may receive increased amounts of Federal Student Aid if the student was less than 24 years old when the parent or guardian died, or was enrolled at an institution of higher education at the time of the parent or guardian’s death.
+Iraq & Afghanistan Service Grant Awards are for Pell eligible student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, may receive increased amounts of Federal Student Aid if the student was less than 24 years old when the parent or guardian died, or was enrolled at least half-time an institution of higher education at the time of the parent or guardian’s death.
 There are two different provisions for such students, depending on whether the student has an EFC that falls within the range for Pell eligibility or not.

 Provision 1: Zero EFC Treatment for Children of Soldiers – Pell eligible students will receive the Zero EFC maximum Pell Grant Award.
 HCU will use an EFC of 0 to package all Federal Student Aid if the student meeting the above criteria.
 Exception: The award may not exceed the student’s cost of attendance.